grinya007/sp_i2i/README.md

 My suggestion is to set up paragraph 1a into the list.
 That is, there's an alternative to conventional collaborative filtering: Shortest path similarity.

 First of all, it doesn't suffer the cold-start problem.
 That is, in situation when there's a new movie out and we know of ten people who rated the latter, also we know of twenty other movies rated by these ten people: our Cosine similarity algorithm has twenty movies to choose from for recommendations to the new one.
-Not much, really, especially given that ratings are not neccesserily equal, which means, these twenty movies are unlikely to be similar.
+Not much, really, especially given that ratings are not necessarily equal, which means, these twenty movies are unlikely to be similar.
 Whilst, Shortest path will traverse this graph as deep as you want it to, and will likely have more to put on the table, and most of these nearest twenty movies may appear to be ranked below some more distant but more relevant ones.

 Second of all, in applications, where _similarity_ is necessary but not sufficient for the _relevance_, Shortest path produces more logical recommendations.
-Many things, we do in our lives, have causal relationship.
+Many things we do in our lives, have causal relationship.
 One wouldn't make himself a coffee when he had not been going to drink it, right?
 We wouldn't watch the third episode of True Detective after we had watched the first, but not the second.
 What does Cosine similarity algorithm know of these three episodes after examination of user's ratings?
-They are nearly equaly similar to each other.
+They are nearly equally similar to each other.
 There's no clue to guess the order.
 Whilst, Shortest path does account for the order of happenings.
 Whenever you define user's ratings right (e.g. set up: watched entire episode: positive, stopped watching in the middle: negative, plus disregard stars, likes and others of the kind), Shortest path predicts most probable sequence with no sweat.

 However, I don't mean to say there's something wrong with Cosine similarity algorithm itself.
 It works great when you match a document against learnt feature matrix to find similar documents (e.g. a search query against TFIDF matrix).
-Its common problem is misapplication, Cosine similarity isn't quite suitable when used as a standalone recommendation algorithm on, for example, videohostings and news websites, where similarity of articles doesn't neccessarily convert into high probability of click.
+Its common problem is misapplication, Cosine similarity isn't quite suitable when used as a standalone recommendation algorithm on, for example, videohostings and news websites, where similarity of articles doesn't necessarily convert into high probability of click.

 ## A byte of theory
 Consider the following graph of five movies, that are being evaluated by five users: